hashgraph/hedera-hcs-sxc-java/README.md

   tcpConnectionFactory: "tcp://hcs-sxc-queue:61616?jms.redeliveryPolicy.initialRedeliveryDelay=0&jms.redeliveryPolicy.backOffMultiplier=1&jms.redeliveryPolicy.maximumRedeliveries=5&jms.redeliveryPolicy.redeliveryDelay=500&jms.redeliveryPolicy.useExponentialBackOff=false"
 ```

-### lib-mirror-queue-artemis
+### hcs-sxc-plugins-mirror-queue-artemis

-The `queue-config.yaml` file contains the necessary configuration for the `lib-mirror-queue-artemis` component and is found in the `/src/main/resources` of the corresponding java project.
+The `queue-config.yaml` file contains the necessary configuration for the `hcs-sxc-plugins-mirror-queue-artemis` component and is found in the `/src/main/resources` of the corresponding java project.
 A sample file is provided as a starting point.

 *Note: If a `queue-config.yaml` file is found in the root of the project, it will override the file from `src/main/resources`*